BenyAlbatross/tp/docs/DeveloperGuide.md

     - Responsibilities:
         - Handles all user-facing output (printing, dashboards, etc.).
         - Does not perform any logic or state changes.
-        - Displays information passed from the `Logic` or `Core` layers in a user-friendly format.
+        - Displays information passed from the `Logic` or `Model` layers in a user-friendly format.
         - Invoked by Commands to show feedback or results.
 3. Logic
    - Classes: `CommandParser`, `CommandFactory`, `ArgumentParser`, `Command` subclasses
    - Responsibilities:
-       - Acts as the intermediary between user input and `Core` operations.
+       - Acts as the intermediary between user input and `Model` operations.
        - Parses and validates user commands.
        - Constructs the appropriate `Command` object through the `CommandFactory`.
-       - Executes commands, which modify the `Core` or trigger the `UI` to display information.
+       - Executes commands, which modify the `Model` or trigger the `UI` to display information.
-4. Core
+4. Model
    - Classes: `InternshipList`, `Internship`, `Date`, `Status`
    - Responsibilities:
      - Stores internship data